 Recommending or mandating the heroic for those who are still “struggling upwards from a life of sin” is totally inappropriate and a sure sign of practical Pelagianism.

 Conclusion: a cult of strength

 What does all of the above have in common?
 What they all have in common is a contempt of weakness.
 The ignoring of weakness, the despising of weakness, the inability to perceive it, or to believe it exists.
 Pelagianism is a cult of strength and self-dependency and though using the language of grace, it assumes the self-reliance of the human will and the self sufficiency of human effort.
 And naturally, if all things are possible to man’s will, then the weak have no one to blame but themselves for their rejection from the clique of the (illusionary) perfect.
 The implications of this attitude was rejected by the Council of Carthage’s seventh canon which affirmed:

 The saints refer the petition of the Our Father, “Forgive us our trespasses”, not only to others, but also to themselves.

 The proof that these ideas and assumptions amount to Pelagianism in practice is this.
-If it’s possible to observe God’s commandments, but at the same time there is no necessity for change and transformation, then that possibility is in fact an innate natural power of man’s will to observe the commandments, which is exactly what Pelagianism affirms.
-May we learn to practice instead the true marks of orthodoxy: humility, patience, and tolerance.
+If it’s possible to observe God’s commandments but there is no necessity for change and transformation, then that possibility is in fact an innate natural power of man’s will to observe the commandments.
+That is exactly what Pelagianism affirms.
+May we strive instead to practice the true marks of orthodoxy: humility, patience, and tolerance.